Project Management-Information Technology

 Note: Specific software and hardware requirements will be provided in the course documentation upon enrollment.

-Additionally, students can earn Professional Development Units (PDUs®) from the program courses, which may be applied toward meeting the eligibility requirements to sit for PMI certification exams, as well as maintaining PMI certifications.
-PDUs® earned in one area of the PMI Talent Triangle®-Technical Project Management, Leadership, or Strategic and Business Management-can be used to fulfill the required PDU® balance for certification eligibility and renewal.
+Students could also earn Education PDUs® through relevant program courses within Project Management-Information Technology Program, which could contribute toward the eligibility requirements to sit for PMI® certification exams.
+PDUs® earned in one or more areas of the PMI Talent Triangle®—Technical Project Management, Leadership, and Strategic and Business Management—could be used to satisfy Project Management Institute’s® balanced PDU® distribution requirements for certification and ongoing maintenance.

-For more details on PMI’s Authorized Training Provider (ATP®) program, visit PMI’s ATP Overview.
+To learn more about the PMI® Authorized Training Partner (ATP®) program, visit the PMI ATP Overview.

 Graduation Requirements